gbrunner/adv-programming-for-gis-and-rs/Week 2/README.md

 - Change the *center* and the *zoom* to be over St. Louis, MO.

-3. (**Optional, but recommended**) Change the renderer in the crime map to a [heatmap renderer](https://developers.arcgis.com/javascript/latest/sample-code/visualization-heatmap/index.html).
+3. Change the renderer in the crime map to a [heatmap renderer](https://developers.arcgis.com/javascript/latest/sample-code/visualization-heatmap/index.html).
 Have some fun.
 Change the colors!

 - Starting from the [Heatmap Visualization Example](https://developers.arcgis.com/javascript/latest/sample-code/sandbox/index.html?sample=visualization-heatmap), change the URL to be:
 ```